snowmantw/gleipnir.js/src/rune/README.md

 ## Usage

-'Language.define' would return a method that could map to the corresponding stack operations.
+**Language.define** would return a method that could map to the corresponding stack operations.

-'Language.Evaluate' would return a evaluator, which is actually a reducer that could apply on every new node of the stack, and then analyze and interpret it to run the program.
+**Language.Evaluate** would return a evaluator, which is actually a reducer that could apply on every new node of the stack, and then analyze and interpret it to run the program.
 It's an optional feature so you could still compose the eDSL without that, but with it there is at least a basic method of how to create an eDSL by Rune.

-These tools are all of module 'Language'.
+These tools are all of module **Language**.
 See 'language.js' for more details from the comments.

 An existing eDSL by Rune is Process of Gleipnir.
 It's an eDSL to provide